cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

 |--------------|--------------|----------|
 |<img src="./images/part-5-0.png" style="width:100%">|<img src="./images/part-5-1.png" style="width:100%">|<img src="./images/part-5-2.png" style="width:100%">|

-### Extra Credit
+### Extra Credit:

-We also implemented edge split for boundary edge.
+We also implemented edge split for boundary edges.

 The implementation is very similar to above, except we ignore the lower half triangle shown in our hand-drew figures.